[4 Steps] Django Social Login with Facebook

 In this tutorial, you have learned to implement social login authentication in Django using social-auth-app-django Python library.

-You can add this social login feature in any of your project where you need to authenticate the user.
+You can add this social login feature in any of your projects where you need to authenticate the user.

-This is all about the complete tutorial of Django social login with Facebook.
-If you have any questions or if you are finding it difficult to implement, let me know in the comment.
+This is all about the complete tutorial on Django’s social login with Facebook.
+If you have any questions or if you are finding it difficult to implement, let me know in the comments.

 9 Comments